deconf/Analytics-Insights/readme.txt

 - user access level settings for Frontend analytics data and reports
 - option to display Google Analytics statistics on frontend, at the end of each article
 - frontend widget with website's analytics stats and analytics data anonymization feature
-- has multilingual support, a POT file is available for translations.
-If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.
+- localization support, a POT file is available for translations.

 = Google Analytics Tracking =

+Install the Google Analytics tracking code in less than a minute and customize it as you wish:

 - enable/disable google analytics tracking code
 - switch between universal analytics and classic analytics tracking methods
 - supports analytics.js tracking for compatibility with Universal Analytics web property
 - supports ga.js tracking for compatibility with Classic Analytics web property
-- automatically generates the Google Analytics tracking code
+- automatically generates and inserts the Google Analytics tracking code
 - IP address anonymization feature
 - enhanced link attribution feature
 - remarketing, demographics and interests tracking
 - Google AdSense account linking
 - page speed sampling rate customization
-- track events feature: track downloads, emails and outbound links (supported for both tracking methods: classic tracking and universal tracking)
+- track events feature: track downloads, emails and outbound links
-- exclude traffic based on user level access
+- exclude traffic based on user roles
 - option to exclude event tracking from bounce-rate calculation
 - multiple domains / cross domain tracking
 - action hook for code customization
 - track authors, publication year, categories and user engagement using Google Analytics custom dimensions
-- affiliate links tracking with Google Analytics
+- affiliate links tracking using Google Analytics events
+- track fragment identifiers, hash marks (#) in URI links

-= WPMU features =
+= WodrPress Multisite features =

+* option to choose between three working modes:
+	* <em>Mode 1:</em> network activated while allowing each site administrator to authorize the plugin using a different Google Analytics account
-- authorize an entire WordPress Network using a single Google Account
-- set corresponding properties/views, for each blog, from you Network Admin screen
+	* <em>Mode 2:</em> network activated while authorizing an entire WordPress Network using a single Google Analytics account.
+You'll be able to assign a property/view to each site, from your Network Admin screen
+	* <em>Mode 3:</em> network deactivated allowing each site owner to activate and authorize the plugin
+* option to exclude Super Admins from tracking

 = Translations =

-Google Analytics Dashboard for WP has been translated into the following languages:
+Google Analytics Dashboard has been translated into the following languages: Arabic, English, French, German, Hungarian, Italian, Polish, Portuguese, Spanish

-1. Arabic
-2. English
-3. French
-4. German
-5. Hungarian
-6. Italian
-7. Polish
-8. Portuguese
-9. Spanish

 = Further reading and info =

 * Homepage of [Google Analytics Dashboard](https://deconf.com/google-analytics-dashboard-wordpress/) for WordPress
 * Other [WordPress Plugins](https://deconf.com/wordpress/) by same author
-* To submit new translation use [this forum](https://deconf.com/ask/)
+* You can also find this plugin on [Google Analytics | Partners](https://www.google.com/analytics/partners/company/5127525902581760/gadp/5629499534213120/app/5707702298738688/listing/5639274879778816) Gallery

 == Installation ==